sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

 +++
-title = "Set stopping conditions" author = "Stijn Dejongh" problem="You tend to push too hard in order to reach a goal, or invest more than you are able to support." description = "Put a hard limit on how much you are willing to invest into a certain endeavour." summary= """
+title = "Set stopping conditions" author = "Stijn Dejongh" problem="You tend to push too hard trying to reach a goal, or invest more than you can support." description = "Put a hard limit on how much you are willing to invest into a certain endeavour." summary= """
 Setting stopping conditions helps maintain a healthy balance between effort and outcome, preventing overextension and resource depletion.